paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 Its macro runner, function-driven tests, and fault-tolerant execution deliver bright, readable reports and reliable automation without heavy dependencies.

 If you want, I can tune one further to feel more energetic, more formal, or more brand-forward, such as emphasizing the "brite/bright" theme more strongly through tone or rhythm.
-You can choose one to refine: Option 1, Option 2, or Option_3.

 Takeaway: Here are three polished, README-ready project descriptions under 350 characters, each with a slightly different tone.
 All stay formal and suitable